cgutierr-zgz/rankings_flutter/README.md

 ### How to run

-- Crea a `env.json` file at the root of your directory.
+- Create a `env.json` file at the root of your directory.
 - Add `OPEN_AI_API_KEY` to the json
 ```json
 {